4mazom8383/MM-LOGO-DESIGN/README.md

 The logo idea is based on a combination between the first two letters from the name "Mohamed MAZOUZ" “M M” in the form of a simple and remarkable symbol based on a minimal style.
 And supported by a collection of colors that will demonstrate clearly the combination between the two letters M M

-* The blue which represents the cold colors.
+* The blue represents the cold colors.
-* The yellow which represents the warm colors.
+* The yellow represents the warm colors.
 * The dark blue for the for the remaining components

 The idea is to create a chromatic balance between the two colors categories and most importantly to make the letters combination clear and significant to the viewer.